 With many exciting projects on all continents.
 Keep your ears and eyes open, and be part of the movement: 100 years are just the beginning!

-Steiner schools provide education for children aged between 3 and 18 (depending on the uptake in any particular location) and welcome families from all cultural backgrounds and faiths.
+Steiner schools provide continuity of education for children up to age 18 (depending on the uptake in any particular location) and welcome families from all cultural backgrounds and faiths.

 They are all co-educational and comprehensive; offering a non-streamed approach to learning.
 Thus the classroom becomes a microcosm of society, reflecting different cultures, faiths and abilities, striving to live in harmony and learning not only from the teacher but also from each other.